Explore Our Site

 Where did today's classical education come from, anyway?

 Classical education was born in ancient Greece.
-It captivated the Greco-Roman world and fueled the immense cultural and political accomplishments of that world.
+It spread through the Greco-Roman world and fueled the enormous cultural and political accomplishments of that world.

-The Christian educators of late antiquity and the early middle ages sifted the Greek classical legacy through Christian standards to produce a Christian classical education suited to their time.
-Their successors have continued to adapt and develop this educational heritage.
+The Christian educators of late antiquity and the early middle ages sifted the Greek classical legacy through Christian standards to produce a Christian classical education suited to their day.
 In the hands of Christians the educational legacy of classical antiquity drove the religious, scientific, cultural, and political progress of western civilization from the early middle ages to the nineteenth century.

 Today's classical Christian education movement is seeking to revive and adapt the heritage of classical education to serve the needs of today's Christian families—and today's world.